Lqp1/smount/README.md

 is no support of udev rules or anything "complex", just the base to support my use case.

-There is no particular requirement, using python 3.8 or greature should be sufficient.
+There is no particular requirement, using python 3.8 or greater should be sufficient.

 ## Usage